ELECTRICAL

 Rates listed above are the typical check or cash rates charged for repairing or replacing light switches, GFCI plugs, & more (not including dump disposal fees or materials).

-Electrical Switch Plugs Replace Outlet - ElectricalWe charge for the time needed for a customer's project, including providing or delivering materials or for the time to haul away left over trash.
+Electrical Switch Plugs Repair Replace - ElectricalWe charge for the time needed for a customer's project, including providing or delivering materials or for the time to haul away left over trash.
 This allows us to handle small jobs for our electrical clients, rather than only lump sum projects with much higher minimums to show up.

 Thanks to our processing partner PayPal, we do accept most major credit & debit cards now!
 Rates are slightly higher, please call our office for all of the details.